Older men are far more likely to father autistic children, according to new research.

-They said that there were several genetic factors which could be at play, including spontaneous mutations in sperm-producing cells, or discrepancies in how genes are expressed.
+They said there were several genetic factors that could be at play, including spontaneous mutations in sperm-producing cells, or discrepancies in how genes are expressed.

 Although the fact that all the children were Jewish was a limitation of the study, Dr Reichenberg did not believe it affected the results.
 More research was needed to see if the findings were replicated across other racial and ethnic backgrounds.

-ASDs have been linked with abnormalities in children’s brain development which occur before, during, or soon after birth.
+ASDs have been linked with abnormalities in children’s brain development that occur before, during or soon after birth.
 The advancing age of parents has also been linked to brain development.

 Dr Reichenberg and his team discuss several possible genetic mechanisms to explain the paternal age effect but add: “It is important to keep in mind, however, that age at paternity is influenced by the sociocultural environment and varies across societies and over time.”

-The National Autistic Society (NAS), Britain’s leading charity for the condition, said yesterday that the causes of autism were complex and required further investigation.
+The National Autistic Society (NAS), Britain’s leading charity for the condition, said the causes of autism were complex and required further investigation.

 Written by David Rose on September 5, 2006